mui/material-ui/docs/src/pages/company/software-engineer/software-engineer.md

 # Senior Software Engineer

 <p class="description">We are looking for a software engineer to help support our open source team, assist the Material-UI community and grow our premium products.
-Join us in our mission to make React application development fun by making it simple.</p>
+Join us in our mission to make React application development fun and simple.</p>

 ## About Us